Labour government, 1964–1970: Social Services and welfare

 Although people were kept above a new unofficial poverty line, however, many thousands lived only just above it.

-The government also succeeded in persuading people to draw assistance to which they were entitled to but hadn't claimed before.
+The government also succeeded in persuading people to draw assistance to which they were entitled to but had not claimed before.
 The number of elderly Britons receiving home helps rose by over 15% from 1964 to 1969, while nearly three times as many meals on wheels were served in 1968 as in 1964.
 The Ministry of Health and the Ministry of Social Security were amalgamated in 1968 into the Department of Health and Social Security, the purpose of which was to coordinate benefits in cash with benefits in kind since "the services needed to deal with social insecurity are not cash benefits only, but health and welfare as well."
-In 1970 a bill was passed that introduced a new benefit for handicapped children and their families called the Attendance Allowance, although this was not enacted until the following year by the Heath Administration.
 The Social Work (Scotland) Act of 1968 placed a duty on Scottish local authorities "to make direct payments available to certain disabled adults and children who wish to receive them."

 Funds were also earmarked to be spent specifically on mental handicap hospitals.
-These earmarked funds "were later extended to other long-stay services, although earmarking came to an end in 1974.”
+These earmarked funds "were later extended to other long-stay services, although earmarking came to an end in 1974."
 In addition, the National Insurance Act 1969 contained a provision to extend death benefit insurance cover "to make it payable, on the insurance of close relatives, in respect of the deaths of handicapped people who had never themselves been able to work and contribute to insurance."